Feeling a bit nervous to share on Facebook? Don’t worry, that's completely normal.

 Your Facebook message should always include:

 - The "What"

 What are you raising money for?
 Be as specific as possible here!

 Why is this important to you, and why should it be important to the person you're sending the message to?

 Be sure to ask for a donation at the end of the message!
 Though it can seem uncomfortable, people often won't feel inclined to donate unless they're specifically asked.
 If you don't want to ask for a donation from everyone, then be sure to ask them to share your campaign, and ask their friends and family to share as well.

 When to Post

-Don't worry!
-The good news is that you can always follow up your original message at a better time, as follow-ups are just as important as the original message.
-Following up 3–5 days after your message without hearing back is encouraged.
-You can do this through another Facebook message, text message or even in person.
+Don’t worry!
+The good news is that you can always follow up with your original message at a better time, as follow-ups are just as important as the original message.
+Following up 3-5 days after your message without hearing back is encouraged.
+You can do this through another Facebook message, text message, or even in person.

-Facebook events are creative ways to share your GoFundMe with a large group of people, without feeling like you are oversharing your link.
+Facebook events are creative ways to share your GoFundMe with a large group of people, without feeling like you’re oversharing your link.
 Also, Facebook curates your posts to show them to a specific audience, so creating an event and inviting your closest friends and family guarantees that they see your GoFundMe and know about your story!

 This gives your network the opportunity to share your GoFundMe with their friends and family by inviting them to your event.